naure/teampass/Readme.md

 * Pick a master password.

-* Use the different passwords for different accounts.
+* Use the different generated passwords for different accounts.

 Need a different group of people?
 Just decide on another master passphrase with that group.